bamerman/coffee-docs/what-is-coffee-brewing.md

 A cup of coffee is a solution comprised of coffee particles (the solute) and water (the solvent).

 The process of making a cup of coffee is called **coffee brewing**.
-Despite involving only two ingredients, coffee brewing involves a complex reaction with many delicate variables.
+Despite involving only two ingredients, coffee brewing is a complex process with several delicate variables.

 In this document, you'll learn about coffee brewing and the variables that affect how coffee tastes.